VinuChain/vinu-contracts/README.md

       ✓ Should not be able to lock more than validator lockup period (2107ms) ✓ Should not be able to lock more than validator lockup period (1318ms) ✓ Should be able to lock for 1 month (3671ms)
-      ✓ Should not unlock if not locked up FTM (3067ms) ✓ Should not be able to unlock more than locked stake (2180ms) ✓ Unlocking penalty should be 0 for delegator (5163ms) ✓ Should unlock after period ended and stash rewards will be reverted (3386ms)
+      ✓ Should not unlock if not locked up VC (3067ms) ✓ Should not be able to unlock more than locked stake (2180ms) ✓ Unlocking penalty should be 0 for delegator (5163ms) ✓ Should unlock after period ended and stash rewards will be reverted (3386ms)